krisrs1128/talks/2025/20250115/reveal.js/index.md

 ---

-### Resulting Map
+### Resulting "Map"

-This results in a map of the samples so that those with similar measurements are placed close to one another.
+The samples are organized so that those with similar measurements are placed close to one another.

 ---